DQ LEARNING CENTER

 Porting Summary Glossary:

-- Full port ball valves are unrestricted valves with a bore through the ball nearly, or larger, than the inside diameter of the pipe it is matched with.
-A 2 pipe size full port ball valve would the same 2 nominal orifice inside the valve.
+- Full port ball valves are unrestricted valves with a bore through the ball that is larger or nearly matching the inside diameter of the pipe it is matched with.
+A 2” pipe size full port ball valve would be the same 2” nominal orifice inside the valve.
 Full port ball valves were developed to respond to a demand in the market for greater flow.
-Nearly all of DynaQuips current product offerings are fully ported.
+Nearly all of DynaQuip’s current product offerings are fully ported.